supercharge/docs/database-testing.md

 ## Introduction
-Boost helps you to test your database-driven application.
-When using Boost's `base-test` utility, it will automatically connect to your default database connection.
+Supercharge helps you to test your database-driven application.
+When using Supercharge's `base-test` utility, it will automatically connect to your default database connection.
 This ensures an active database connection throughout each test case.

-Boost closes open database connections after finishing the test runs.
+Supercharge closes open database connections after finishing the test runs.
 You don’t need to care about database connection handling.

 ## Manually Reset the Database After Test Runs
-Boost will not automatically clean up your database after tests.
+Supercharge will not automatically clean up your database after tests.
 You need manually delete test entries and [fake data](/docs/{{version}}/testing-fakes) created while running your tests.

 The [testing lifecycle hooks](/docs/{{version}}/create-and-debug-tests#lifecycle-hooks) are well-suited to clean up your test data.

 ## Fake Users
 Some of your test cases may rely on existing database entries.
-Boost provides the `async fakeUser()` method to conveniently create a fake user in the database.
+Supercharge provides the `async fakeUser()` method to conveniently create a fake user in the database.
 You may want to delete it after your test runs.

 ```js
 const BaseTest = util('base-test')